This is a working document and more information will be added as further guidance becomes available.

 If you feel unwell please stay home and contact the free healthline on 0800 358 5453.

-We appreciate your support and understanding as we try to navigate these uncertain times.
+We appreciate your support and understanding as we continue to navigate these uncertain times.

 The Board of STEM Wana Trust